Key Takeaway

 Leather, Textile, or Aramid — What Holds Up

-The leather-vs-textile debate has been going on since textile jackets first showed up.
-In 2026, there's a third contender most riders don't know about yet — single-layer aramid jeans that look like regular denim but carry a CE AAA rating.
+Biker clothing splits three ways on material, and the leather-versus-textile argument has been running since textile jackets first appeared.
+In 2026 there's a third option in the mix — single-layer aramid and UHMWPE jeans that look like denim and carry a CE AAA rating.

 Textile wins on versatility.
-Modern textile jackets with Kevlar panels offer removable thermal liners, ventilation zips, waterproof membranes, and adjustable armor pockets.
-They're lighter, easier to wash, and cheaper to replace.
-But they wear out faster than leather, and cheap textile gear is where that 29% failure rate in the GEAR Study mostly comes from.
+Modern textile jackets offer removable thermal liners, ventilation zips, waterproof membranes and adjustable armor pockets.
+They're lighter, easier to wash, and cheaper to replace, though they generally wear out sooner than leather.

 When to Replace Your Riding Gear